-Fiona Bruce to step back from Refuge after backlash over Stanley Johnson remark on Question Time
+Fiona Bruce to step back from Refuge after 'storm' over Stanley Johnson remark on Question Time

 "But following the events of last week, I have faced a social media storm, much of which mischaracterised what I said and took the form of personal abuse directed at me.

 "The only people that matter in all this are the survivors, they are my priority.
-The last thing in the world that I would want is that this issue in any way creates a distraction from Refuge's critical work on their behalf, and therefore I think the right thing to do is to step back from my role with Refuge.
+The last thing in the world that I would want is that this issue in any way creates a distraction from Refuge's critical work on their behalf, and therefore I think the right thing to do is to step back from my role with Refuge," she confirmed.

-"This has been a hard decision for me as I feel so strongly about promoting their work and advancing awareness of this issue.
-I will continue to be an active supporter, albeit from the sidelines for now."
+Bruce added it had been "a hard decision for me as I feel so strongly about promoting their work and advancing awareness of this issue", saying she "will continue to be an active supporter, albeit from the sidelines for now."

 Last week the BBC backed Bruce, saying she had not been expressing an opinion and had instead been explaining the context of the alleged incident.